-The Colkyns, also Kulkin, Kalkyn, Calkin, Colekin, ect, were not members of the Anglo-Norman land-owning class but wealthy Canterbury merchants believed to have held at least a part of the Manor of Essewelle as early as the reign of King John, 1199-1216.
+The Colkyns, also Kulkin, Kalkyn, Calkin, Colekin, ect, were not members of the Anglo-Norman knightly land-owning class but wealthy Canterbury merchants who are believed to have held at least a part of the Knights Fee of Essewelle as early as the reign of King John, 1199-1216.

-Not long after the purchase the Kent Rolls of 1242-3 recorded: “Hamo Colekyn, Rogerus de Kynardinton’ j. feodum in Essewelle de Willelmo de Say, ipse de domino rege”, [“Hamo Colekin and Roger de Kynardinton’, hold one fee at Esewelle from William de Say, who holds it from the King”].
-However, it was not to be a happy relationship between Hamo and Roger!
+Not long after de Kynardinton’s purchase the Kent Rolls of 1242-3 recorded: “Hamo Colekyn, Rogerus de Kynardinton’ j. feodum in Essewelle de Willelmo de Say, ipse de domino rege”, [“Hamo Colekin and Roger de Kynardinton’, hold one fee at Esewelle from William de Say, who holds it from the King”].
+However, it was not to be a happy relationship between Hamo and Roger, his tenant!

-In 1249 Roger de Kynardinton’ borrowed money from the Prior and Chapter of Canterbury Cathedral Priory using the £10 annual revenue from Freydevill’ [Fredville] as part of the security for the loan.
-This is the earliest known use of Freydevill’, or any of its many variant, to describe the one of the two manors that made up the knights fee of Essewelle.
+In 1249 Roger de Kynardinton’ had borrowed money from the Prior and Chapter of Canterbury Cathedral Priory using the £10 annual revenue he received from Freydevill’ in part security for the loan.
+This loan document contains the earliest known use of Freydevill’, or any of its many variant, to describe the one of the two manors that made up the knights fee of Essewelle.

 The following year Hamo Colkyn (Kalkin) was summoned to court by William de Say, his over-lord, for the non-payment of feudal dues owed for tenure of Freydevill’.
 Hamo asked William to acquit him of this debt as it was in fact owed by Roger de Kynardinton’ who was actually in possession of Freydevill’.
 The over-lord stated that it was for Hamo to pay the dues owed and obtain recompense from Roger de Kynardinton’.
-This indicates that Roger was in fact a sub-holder of part of the Freydevill’ part of the manor of Essewelle, and not holder in his own right holding the half-fee and manor directly from the over-lord.
+This further indicates that Roger was in fact a sub-tenant of part of the Freydevill’ part of the manor of Essewelle, and not the tenant in his own right holding the half-fee and manor directly from the over-lord.

 Just over a quarter of a century later the 1303 Aids and Scutages Roll for Eastry Hundred refer to one fee held by “Johan (John) Colkyn”, presumably the son of Ralph Kalekin, at “Esol and Fredevill” from Galfrid (Geoffrey) de Say.
-This indicates that John Colkyn was by then in sole possession of the old Manor of Essewelle which was divided into the half fees of Esol and Freydevill’.
+This indicates that John Colkyn was by then in sole holder of the old knight’s fee of Essewelle which had long been divided into the half fees and constituent manors of Esol and Freydevill’.
 John Colkyn died a couple of years after the 1303 roll and his Post Mortem Inquisition of 1306 records him as having “ died possessed property at Esol and Freydevill’” which was inherited by his son, also called John.